Havana Rabbit. Get the history, description, standards,

 In the USA, Havanas weigh 4.5 - 6.5 pounds.
 They have a compact body type, and are useful for show and pets.
 And additionally, their fur has a special glossiness, which makes it great should you also wish to utilize their pelts.

 One is not limited to Chocolate.
-Three additional varieties have been accepted in the US: Blue, Black, Brokens, and the newest Lilac, which was recognized in 2016.
+Four additional varieties have been accepted in the US: Blue, Black, Brokens, and the newest Lilac, which was recognized in 2016.

 the UK, Havanas are dark chocolate “with

 a purplish sheen.”
 The glossy normal fur is approximately 1 inch in length.